 On February 3, 2014, we executed the second amendment to the Senior Secured Credit Facilities.
-The amendment (i) converted all of the outstanding Dollar Term Loans (\$2,282.8 million) into a new class of term loans (the "New Dollar Term Loans") and (ii) converted all of the outstanding Euro Term Loans (€397.0 million) into a new class of term loans (the "New Euro Term Loans").
+The amendment (i) converted all of the outstanding Dollar Term Loans (\$2,282.8 million) into a new class of term loans (the "New Dollar Term Loans") and (ii) converted all of the outstanding Euro Term Loans (\$397.0 million) into a new class of term loans (the "New Dollar Term Loans") and (ii) converted all of the outstanding Euro Term Loans (\$397.0 million) into a new class of term loans (the "New Euro Term Loans").
 The New Dollar Term Loans are subject to an Adjusted Eurocurrency Rate or Base Rate (each as defined in the credit agreement governing the Senior Secured Credit Facilities) floor of 1.00% and 2.00%, respectively (the "Interest Rate Floor"), plus an applicable rate.
-The applicable rate for such New Dollar Term Loans is 3.00% per annum for Eurocurrency Rate Loans (as defined in the credit agreement governing the Senior Secured Credit Facilities) and 2.00% per annum for Base Rate Loans (as defined in the credit agreement governing the Senior Secured Rate Loans as well as Base Rate Loans is subject to a further 25 basis point reduction if the Total Net Leverage Ratio (as defined in the credit agreement governing the Senior Secured Credit Facilities) is less than or equal to 4.50:1.00.
-The New Euro Term Loans are also subject to the Interest Rate Floor, plus an applicable rate is subject to a further 25 basis point reduction if the Total Net Leverage Ratio is less than or equal to 4.50:1.00.
+The applicable rate for such New Dollar Term Loans is 3.00% per annum for Eurocurrency Rate Loans (as defined in the credit agreement governing the Senior Secured Credit Facilities) and 2.00% per annum for Base Rate Loans (as defined in the credit agreement governing the Senior Secured Credit Facilities) is less than or equal to 4.50:1.00.
+The New Euro Term Loans are also subject to the Interest Rate Floor, plus an applicable rate for such New Euro Term Loans is 3.25% per annum for Eurocurrency Rate Loans.
+The New Euro Term Loans may not be Base Rate Loans.
+The applicable rate is subject to a further 25 basis point reduction if the Total Net Leverage Rate Loans.
+The applicable rate is subject to a further 25 basis point reduction if the Total Net Leverage Rate Loans.
+The applicable rate is subject to a further 25 basis point reduction if the Total Net Leverage Rate Loans.
+The applicable rate is subject to a further 25 basis point reduction if the Total Net Leverage Rate Loans.
+The applicable rate is subject to a further 25 basis point reduction if the Total Net Leverage Rate Loans.
+The applicable rate is subject to a further 25 basis point reduction if the Total Net Leverage Rate Loans.
+The applicable rate is subject to a further 25 basis